 Housing information can be found on the Housing and Residence Life website.

-Typically, Mason's Shuttle Services provide free transportation between the Fairfax and Arlington campuses for students with a valid Mason ID.
-Shuttle service is currently suspended due to the impact of COVID-19.
+Mason's Shuttle Services provide free transportation between the Fairfax and Arlington campuses for students with a valid Mason ID.
 For further information and updates, visit the Parking and Transportation website.

 Professional advisors in the Office of Student Services are available to assist students with an array of academic issues through an exploration of students’ academic, career, and personal goals.
 The Office of Student Services is located on the fifth floor of Van Metre Hall.
 Advisors will counsel students on issues related to course selection and registration, as well as academic policies and procedures.
 They will also help students track their progress toward degree completion.
 If you have any questions, please contact: